 Most women are pleased with the results of their breast augmentation surgery, but this type of procedure isn’t for everyone.
+Before you make an appointment with someone like Dr. Jeffrey Swail, there are many things to consider.
 Certain women have current breast shapes or sizes that make achieving a successful, natural-looking result difficult.
-In most cases, Dr. Lopez is able to craft effective surgery options for patients at her office in Fresno.
+In most cases, the surgeon is able to craft effective surgery options for patients at her office in Fresno.
 Breast augmentation is a great choice for many women.

 If you have questions about whether you are a good candidate for breast augmentation in Fresno – Visalia, please contact Dr. Lopez at the Aesthetic Laser Institute by calling our Fresno office today at (559) 440-9025 for a personalized assessment.
 Dr. Quita Lopez is a cosmetic surgeon in Fresno who has years of experience performing breast enhancment procedures with satisfying results.